SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Did You Know: Each state has different laws when it comes to recording other people in your house.2 So it’s wise to check with your jurisdiction before you record nannies, contractors, and other service providers in your home.

-As the days pass with your new Vivint Camera, you might find the Indoor Camera’s Two-Way Talk feature particularly useful.
+I found the two-way talk feature particularly useful.
 No matter where you are, you can open your camera in the app and press the microphone to talk.
 The camera itself has a built-in mic and speaker, so whoever’s within earshot can answer.
 Just note that I experienced about a one-second lag, which isn’t as bad as some cameras, but it still made communicating a little tricky at times.

 Another nice feature is the “Callout” button.
 I only needed to use it once, but one-touch call is especially useful for families with kids or an elderly relative in the home.
 All you have to do is press the button and an instant mobile alert is sent for a “Video Call” to anyone who has app access to your system.